allisonylee/ImageFuser/README.md

 Link to paper:

-Version 1.0.0 for Windows can be downloaded under "Releases."
+Version 1.0.0 for Mac and Windows OS can be downloaded under "Releases."